sachintc10/Handwritten-text-recognition/README.md

 ## FAQ

-1. I get the error message "Exception: No saved model found in: ... ": unzip the file `model/model.zip`.
-All files contained must be placed directly into the `model/` directory and **not** in some subdirectory created by the unzip-program.
+1. I get the error message "...
+TFWordBeamSearch.so: cannot open shared object file: No such file or directory": if you want to use word beam search decoding, you have to compile the custom TF operation from source.
 2. I get the error message "...
-TFWordBeamSearch.so: cannot open shared object file: No such file or directory": if you want to use word beam search decoding, you have to compile the custom TF operation from source.
-3. I get the error message "...
 ModuleNotFoundError: No module named 'editdistance'": you have to install the mentioned module by executing `pip install editdistance`.
-4. Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` of the IAM website.
+3. Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` of the IAM website.

 ## References